Apple Inc. (AAPL) Stock Analysis

 How profitable is Apple?

-Apple is highly profitable with a net profit margin of 27.2%, gross margin of 47.9%, and operating margin of 32.3%, all well above typical consumer electronics industry averages.
-The company generates substantial free cash flow and returns capital to shareholders through dividends and buybacks.
+Apple is highly profitable with a net profit margin of 27.2%, gross margin of 47.9%, and operating margin of 32.3%, indicating strong pricing power and operational efficiency.
+Return on assets of 26.2% demonstrates efficient capital deployment.

-Apple pays a dividend with a current yield of 0.35% and a payout ratio of 12.6%, meaning the company returns a small portion of earnings to shareholders while retaining most profits for reinvestment, debt reduction, and share buybacks.
-The dividend is modest relative to the stock price but has grown consistently over time.
+Apple pays a dividend with a yield of 0.32% and payout ratio of 12.6%, meaning the company returns a modest portion of earnings to shareholders while retaining capital for reinvestment and share buybacks.

 Research AAPL with AI in seconds